UWCNuclear/eg2rad/README.md

-# Converting the MIDAS MTsort output spectra into Radware format
+# Convert the MIDAS MTsort output spectra to Radware format

-To convert the MIDAS *.E spectrum to RADWARE format
+To convert the MIDAS *.E spectrum to RADWARE format:

 Download the eg2rad program from this repository or the link below: